 - Herb Johnson

 In May 2008, Lee Hart wanted to resurrect his old reduced FORTH for the 1802, which he called "8th".
 His version is trapped on some VERY incompatible 8-inch diskettes.
-I had the ROM for 8th version 1.2, and a copy of his two-page 8th vocabulary sheet.
+I had the ROM (on my BASYS board) for 8th version 1.2, and a copy of his two-page 8th vocabulary sheet.
 Then Lee sent me the printed 8th V1.0 source, which I scanned into a ZIPped PDF file.
 It's not really OCR-readable, so Lee started to hand-enter it.
 I encouraged Lee to ask others to help him, and he did and they did, as described below.

 Nov 17 - entry of 8th 1802 source code